Chapter 2 : Two

 "That's because you're so brave.
 Should have been put in Gryffindor," Lucy teased quietly, out of the corner of her mouth.
 "Then again, if you were in Gryffindor, we wouldn't all be here now, would we?"

-Lysander grinned back at her, and I rolled my eyes, but smiled, too.
+Lysander grinned back at her, and I rolled my eyes again, but smiled, too.
 Instead of paying attention to the sorting I looked at my two best friends who were sitting across from me.
 Lucy had her dad's red hair, and the Weasley nose, but mostly looked like her mum, with blue eyes and long, pretty eyelashes.
 Lysander was dark haired, like his dad, but had gotten his mother's misty gray eyes.
 He was very tall and gangly, reminding me a lot of my brother.
 People had told us we could be related, because we both had thick, dark hair and light eyes, although mine were blue, not gray.

 "What're you looking at, Dee?"
 Lucy whispered, without turning away from the sorting.